hamedvalizadeh/vagrant-tutorial/Vagrant.md

-by executing above command, if box `hashicorp/bionic64` exists in your local machine, vagrant will use it and then run a VM based on it, or download it from vagrant box repository and then run a VM based on it.
+by executing above command, if box `hashicorp/bionic64` exists in your local machine, vagrant will use it and then run a VM based on it, otherwise (if the box does not exists on local machine) download it from vagrant box repository and then run a VM based on it.